Knowledge-Graph-Hub/knowledge-graph-hub-support/README.md

 # Knowledge Graph Hub (KG-Hub) Support
 This is the main forum for KG-Hub issues, support, and discussion.
 It covers tools, infrastructure, and graph projects.

-See the KG-Hub site at https://knowledge-graph-hub.github.io/ for further details.
+See the KG-Hub site at https://kghub.org for further details.

 ## I want to start a KG-Hub project!
 Our [project template](https://github.com/Knowledge-Graph-Hub/kg-template) is a great place to start.

-You will find a [basic tutorial](https://github.com/Knowledge-Graph-Hub/kg-dtm-template/blob/master/Tutorials/Getting%20Started.ipynb) notebook there, and once you're familiar with the basics, try the [graph machine learning](https://github.com/Knowledge-Graph-Hub/kg-dtm-template/blob/master/Tutorials/Machine%20Learning%20on%20Knowledge%20Graphs.ipynb) tutorial.
+You will find [tutorial](https://github.com/Knowledge-Graph-Hub/kg-template/tree/master/tutorials) notebooks there.

+A [cookiecutter template](https://github.com/Knowledge-Graph-Hub/kg-cookiecutter) for creating a new project is also available.

 ## I want to access KG-Hub graphs!
 You may see the [active KG-Hub projects here](https://knowledge-graph-hub.github.io/) or [browse all KG-Hub graphs here.](https://kg-hub.berkeleybop.io/)